celeron55/ui8d/README.txt

    pin and two bottom pins) the top pin moves in place of the right pin, and the right pin moves in place of the top pin.
-The remaining pin that was originally on the left has to be connected using a bodge wire to ground, which can be found on the left side of RC26
+The remaining pin that was originally on the left has to be connected using a bodge wire to ground, which can be the original pad of the left pin, or the bottom end of R303.

 2. U308 needs to be rotated so that (when looking at it so that there's one top pin and two bottom pins) the right pin moves in place of the top pin, the